Articles

 Understanding Guilt

 Guilt is one of the emotions I hear about most frequently in therapy.
-Clients often describe feelingguilty — sometimes about things they did long ago,...
+Clients often describe feeling weighed down by it — sometimes for things they did,...

 Solution-Focused Therapy: Shifting from Problems to Possibilities

-When life feels overwhelming, it’s easy to get stuck focusing on what’s wrong.
-But what if, insteadof dissecting every problem, you could focus on...
+When life feels overwhelming, it's easy to get stuck focusing on what's wrong.
+But what if, instead of dwelling on problems, you could shift your focus...

 The Language of Self-Talk: How Words Shape Our Wellbeing